 A homeless person has set up a tent on my business or private property, what can I do?

 You can take a proactive stance on keeping trespassers off your property by posting signs and maintaining your property perimeter.
 If an illegal encampment appears on your property, you have the right to ask the individuals to leave or contact The Salem Police non-emergency number for assistance 503 588 6123.
 To report health and welfare concerns about a homeless encampment or individual, you may reach out to Northwest Health and Human Services.

 How much money does the City spend responding to unsheltered populations living in the parks?

 The City has spent and continues to spend money and employee time on connecting our unhoused neighbors with appropriate shelters.
 The City helps fund the shelters and services that many of our unhoused neighbors need.
 The City, through its housing authority, provides housing to over 3,000 Salem residents.
-We also spend resources on cleaning up the debris at encampments, on the State of Oregon property at Interstate – 5 and Market Street right of way.
-We work closely with the Oregon Department of Transportation, the public agency responsible for the Market Street area and other areas with prominent homeless encampments, on cleanups.
-The state of Oregon will not require people sheltering on state rights of way to relocate during the pandemic in compliance with CDC guidance for encampments during COVID-19.
+We also spend resources on cleaning up the debris at encampments.
+We work closely with the Oregon Department of Transportation, the public agency responsible in some areas with prominent homeless encampments, on cleanups.

 Who does the City work with to develop goals and monitor outcomes relating to homeless populations?